roger2000hk/godbase/maps/README.md

 type Any interface {
 	// Cuts elems from start to end for which fn returns true into new set;
 	// start, end & fn are all optional.
-Circular cutting, with start/end on
+Circular cuts, with start/end on
-	// opposite sides of root; is supported.
+	// opposite sides of root; are supported.
 Returns a cut from the start slot
 	// for hash maps.

 	Cut(start, end Iter, fn TestFn) Any

 	// Deletes all elems after start matching key/val;
 	// start, end, key & val are all optional, nil deletes all elems.
 Specifying
 	// iters for hash maps only works within the same slot.
+Circular deletes,
+	// with start/end on opposite sides of root; are supported.
 Returns an iter to next
 	// elem and the number of deleted elems.

 	Delete(start, end Iter, key Cmp, val interface{}) (Iter, int)